 - When the dal comes to a boil, lower the heat once again and simmer for about 10 minutes.
 Add water if the sambar gets too dry.
 You want a fairly fluid texture.

-- Heat the remaining 1 tsp of oil and add the mustard seeds and asafetida.
+- Heat the remaining 1 teaspoon of oil and add the mustard seeds and asafetida.
 When the mustard crackles, pour the oil over the dal and mix well.

 - Serve hot with rice.